Getting 'set up' to start out right - part 2

 One may think the approach would not be that big of a deal when lifting the bar off the floor or performing any specific lift, but it actually is the beginning of the start.
 Just consider:

-It all adds up to either negatively or positively affecting the outcome of the lift.
+It all adds up to either negatively or positively affect the outcome of the lift.

 The width of the stance at the start

 The measurement of stance width is fraught with uncertainty as there is no commonly recognized point of reference.
 It would seem to be a simple matter of measuring between the heels of each foot, inside to inside.
 But it is not accepted practice so the best advice unless one is using the sumo stance in the dead-lift is to place the feet pelvic width or narrower.
 Some coaches even say this foot placement should be the width of the palms.
 Have the athlete get into the recommended position and see how it feels.
 Slight adjustments may be necessary but unless the sumo is being used it's best to keep the feet closer together as this will maximize the force applied to the barbell.
 This is particularly true for the Olympic lifts as the reduction in the vertical component will be evident during the movement.

 Early on many coaches believed that the shins should be touching the bar.
 It was thought that by doing so the bar would cover the least amount of ground coming up, i.e. in a straight line from floor to finish.
 But starting out like this tends to crowd the other links in the body so they are not set up into an efficient pulling position.
 Especially affected is the back.
 Beginning so close to the bar makes it unlikely the lifter will be able to straighten it out to begin lifting.